arnenyeck06/keystonedata-customer-clv-project/README.md

 ---
 ### Key Observation:
-Logistic regression was used as a baseline, with a recall of 70%, so it is best at catching actual churning customers.
-It has a weak precision at 49%.
-Random Forest improved in accuracy at 78%, and had better precision at 60%.
-The recall dropped to 45%.
-The model missed too many actual churners.
+All models performed well.
+We used Logistic regression as the baseline.
+Random forest had high accuracy at 78%, with a 60% precision, recall dropped to 45%.
-Business stakeholders could decide which fits better depending on the business context.
+SVM accuracy went from 79% to 77% after SMOTE.
+The best model is XGBoost with the highest recall at 78%.
+We chose this model as the winner because it also has the best score at 0.61, and an ROC-AUC of 0.83.
+IT is the production model of choice.

+---

 ## Technology Stack